OliverDaviesCodes/GenesisOnboardingTest/README.md

 netsh advfirewall firewall add rule name="SQL Server SQLEXPRESS01 1433" dir=in action=allow protocol=TCP localport=1433
 ```

-4) (Optional) Use SQL Browser instead of a fixed port
+4) Optional: use SQL Browser instead of a fixed port
 ```powershell
 Get-Service 'SQLBrowser' | Start-Service
 # Then you can connect without ",1433"